 Speed was key as the virus continued to spread across the country.
 In the next three weeks, 50 of our locations in 14 states began daily symptom checks.
 Today, we have activated 130 offices in 17 states, deploying 6,600 screenings every day.
 This includes all of our home health and assistive care offices.
 We’re onboarding our skilled nursing offices next.

-More than two months later, here are seven takeaways:
+More than two months later, here are 7 key takeaways:

 - Employees Value Engagement